-- " supports Middle street acting as a key road within the PDA, linking development to the external road network and acting as the focus for access and connectivity within the PDA, including on-street cycle lanes and activated frontages in the mixed use node, with appropriate access to parking areas - " extend Emmett Drive west from the waterfront to connect to Wharf Street - " establishes a loop road network which takes traffic along Middle Street, past the ferry terminals and north onto Wharf Street to promote an efficient public transport route with the opportunity to provide additional bus stops within the PDA - " provides a new road connection to the south of GJ Walter Park along the western boundary of the precinct, extending from Shore Street East to connect to Middle Street, which has regard to the protection of the koala corridor and seeks to minimise impacts to flora and fauna while servicing development to the east and improving connectivity through the PDA - " provides opportunity for a bus stop outside the mixed use plaza on Emmett

-- Drive which is integrated with the ferry terminal - " has regard to the need for adequate car parking within the Precinct to meet the needs of the marina.
+- " supports Middle street acting as a key road within the PDA, linking development to the external road network and acting as the focus for access and connectivity within the PDA, including on-street cycle lanes and activated frontages in the mixed use node, with appropriate access to parking areas - " extend Emmett Drive west from the waterfront to connect to Wharf Street - " establishes a loop road network which takes traffic along Middle Street, past the ferry terminals and north onto Wharf Street to promote an efficient public transport route with the opportunity to provide additional bus stops within the PDA - provides opportunity for a bus stop outside the mixed use plaza on Emmett Drive which is integrated with the ferry terminal - " has regard to the need for adequate car parking within the Precinct to meet the needs of the marina.

 - " car park

-- " child care centre
+- child care centre

 - " community use

 - " dual occupancy

 - " educational establishment

-- " food and drink outlet (where located at ground level)
+- food and drink outlet (where located at ground level)

 - " health care services

 - " home based business

-- " hostel
+- " hotel

 - " indoor entertainment

 - " indoor sport and recreation

 - " landing

 - " marine industry

 - " multiple dwelling

 - " office

 - " port services

 - " residential care facility

 - " retirement facility

 - " shop (where located within a mixed use building)

-- " shopping centre (where located within a mixed use building)
+- shopping centre (where located within a mixed use building)

 - " short term accommodation

 - " utility installation (for the purposes of transport services).